plone/plonedev.vagrant/README.rst

 7. Look to see if the install ran well.
 The last thing you should see in the command window is a success message from the Plone Unified Installer.
 The virtual machine will be running at this point.

+While running "vagrant up", feel free to ignore messages like "stdin: is not a tty" and "warning: Could not retrieve fact fqdn".
+They have no significance in this context.

 Using the Vagrant-installed VirtualBox
 --------------------------------------